CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 There are many commercial products `that are used to embody structured visualization` based in analyze, clustering, counting and otherwise preparation.
 The  SOM (self-organizing map)  produces  a  display  that appears to be a topographical map.
 The SOM shows how different words and the documents are clustered, and displayed according to themes.
 The SOM has several features: clustering  of information based on the data found in different document, toing drill-down processing.

-## structure and topics of data warehouse for unstructured data
+## Structure and topics of data warehouse for unstructured data

 In next image you see the structure of records in unstructured data warehouse for communication and documents.
 There are common parts to manage this data inside the data warehouse.

 ![Records of unstructured data inside data warehouse](image/recordsOfUnstructuredDataInDataWarehouse.png?raw=true)

 The volumen of data inside data warehouse are an order of magnitude more important simply because there is so much more unstructured data than structured data; and developer can mitigate: Do not store all of the documents; remove communications blather; Create an area where the documents or communications are stored separately, if they have to be stored at all; age data off by date wherever possible; do not store too many context references; monitor the usage of the unstructured data warehouse to determine what the patterns of usage are.

+In the previous image, you show what text that relates the two environments.
+In structured enviroment has several components: an abstract level (metadata and repository) and record level ( raw data, identifiers and close identifiers).
+The identifiers are unique and use to locate a specified and unique records while close identifiers are good probability to specified records but it can use to more records.

+In the next image, it shows to how data in the differenct enviroment relate them based in fields in records.